Adventure holidays for over-60s

 Colombia used to be a country for tourists to avoid but is now known for being safe and visitor-friendly.
 There’s a wealth of things to see and do: where else could you see snow-capped mountains, coffee plantations and Amazonian jungles?
 There are many different action-packed tour options and Colombia has the added advantage of being a year-round destination.
-See a full range of holiday ideas in Colombia.

 Polar bear safaris

 If the Arctic is on your bucket list, this trip, recommended by wildlife presenter Kate Humble, encompasses all the best bits.
 Taking place during the Arctic summer, the cruise allows you to get up close to polar bears and other native wildlife, including walrus and whales.
 You will travel through the beautiful landscape in boats with no more than 16 passengers, allowing for a personalised experience.

 Adventure holidays can be intimidating if you have nobody to go with.
 However, more and more companies are catering for singles of all ages, including Solos Holidays.
 Their week-long trip to Norway is perfect for adventurous souls, with white water rafting, mountain biking and glacier hiking on the agenda.
 Alternatively see the spectacular Slovenian scenery on an action-packed trip that involves one of Europe’s longest (and fastest!) zip lines.